 The survey is a meticulous exercise requiring the marine surveyor to be patient, thoughtful and considerate.
 Most surveys require a number of tools and some electronic equipment also.
-With all surveys there are myriad considerations to be taken into account such as the design and construction, age, past usage and proposed future usage of a vessel.
-No two vessels are the same, and therefore no survey is the same.
-Therefore, every survey must be thorough and meticulous to understand its condition holistically.
+With all surveys there are myriad considerations to be taken into account such as the design and construction, age, past usage and proposed future use of a vessel.
+No two vessels are the same, and therefore no two surveys are the same.
+Therefore, every survey must be thorough and meticulous to understand the vessel's condition holistically.
 The findings are then created into a highly detailed, clear report for the client.

 GRP / FRP Surveys

-GRP, standing for Glass Reinforced Plastic, vessels make up the majority of vessels built today as they are cheaper and require less maintenance than wooden or steel vessels.
-However, this is not to say GRP is infallible.
+FRP vessels make up the majority of vessels built today as they are cheaper and require less maintenance than wooden or steel vessels.
+However, the material is not infallible.

-Steel is a fantastic material.
-It is very tough and relatively flexible, and with a welder, and a little know how, it can be worked and repaired with relatively little skill in most environments.
 The famous sailor Bernard Moitessier argued that one could kick a tin can and a plastic bottle down the street, and within minutes one would understand why a steel vessel is the right choice for offshore sailing.
-That said, steel is prone to corroding, and often from the inside out, and this was the down fall of the material in the past.
+That said, steel is prone to corroding, and this was the down fall of the material in the past.